TEDxIWU/tedxiwu/README.md

 ```

 ## Code formatting
 This repo uses prettier eslint.
-Code may be formatted with `yarn run format`
+Code may be formatted with `npm run format`

-## Deployment

-This website is hosted using github pages.
-The hosted files are in the gh-pages branch.
-The site can be published with `npm run deploy`